Essential Safety Tips for a Secure Camping Experience

 9. Respect Wildlife

 Wildlife encounters can be exciting but also dangerous.
+To make sure you have a safety camping experience you must know how to stay safe from the wildlife.
 Here’s how to stay safe:

 10. Leave No Trace